dojo/widgets/src/menu/README.md

 ### Keyboard Navigation

 `Menu` follows the [WAI-ARIA Authoring Practices](https://www.w3.org/TR/wai-aria-practices-1.1/#menu) for menus to the extent that the various use cases are described.
-As such, `Menu` provides the following keyboard interactions:
+As such, menus exhibit the following behavior:

-**With `orientation="horizontal"`**:
+- One `tab` press into a top-level menu, one `tab` press out of it.
+- Arrow keys control navigation between items within a menu (see below).
+- Pressing the escape key within a submenu closes the submenu.
+When the submenu is re-opened, focus is placed on the first item.
+- Pressing the enter key triggers an item's action.
+If the item is used as the trigger for a submenu, then the submenu is toggled opened/closed.
+- Pressing the space key triggers an item's action.
+If the item is used as the trigger for a submenu, then the submenu is toggled opened/closed.

+**Arrow key navigation with `orientation="horizontal"`**:
 - Pressing the left arrow key moves focus to the previous item.
 If the first item is currently selected, focus is moved to the last item.
 - Pressing the right arrow key moves focus to the next item.
 If the last item is currently selected, focus is moved to the first item.
 - Pressing the down arrow key when focus is on a trigger for a submenu moves focus into the submenu, placing the focus on the previously-focused item.
 If the submenu is hidden, it will be displayed.
 - Pressing the up arrow key when focus is on an item within a submenu moves focus back to the trigger item.
 The next time the submenu receives focus, the previously-focused item receives the focus.
 Pressing the up arrow key has no effect in other circumstances.

-**With `orientation="vertical"` (the default)**:
+**Arrow key navigation with `orientation="vertical"` (the default)**:
 - Pressing the up arrow key moves focus to the previous item.
 If the first item is currently selected, focus is moved to the last item.
 - Pressing the down arrow key moves focus to the next item.
 If the last item is currently selected, focus is moved to the first item.
 - Pressing the right arrow key when focus is on a trigger for a submenu moves focus into the submenu, placing the focus on the previously-focused item.
 If the submenu is hidden, it will be displayed.
 - Pressing the left arrow key when focus is on an item within a submenu moves focus back to the trigger item.
 The next time the submenu receives focus, the previously-focused item receives the focus.
 Pressing the left arrow key has no effect in other circumstances.

-**Common operations**:
-- Pressing the escape key within a submenu closes the submenu.
-When the submenu is re-opened, focus is placed on the first item.
-- Pressing the enter key triggers an item's action.
-If the item is used as the trigger for a submenu, then the submenu is toggled opened/closed.
-- Pressing the space key triggers an item's action.
-If the item is used as the trigger for a submenu, then the submenu is toggled opened/closed.